signalsciences/terraform-provider-sigsci/docs/resources/site_alert.md

 ### Optional

-- `action` (String) A flag that describes what happens when the alert is triggered. 'info' creates an incident in the dashboard. 'flagged' creates an incident and blocks traffic for 24 hours.
-Must be info or flagged.
 - `block_duration_seconds` (Number) The number of seconds this alert is active.
 - `enabled` (Boolean) A flag to toggle this alert.
 - `long_name` (String) description